Introduction

 Conclusion

-“I’ve been focusing on better detail in my coaching.”
+“I have been focusing on better detail in my coaching.”

 Detail is the difference between coaches who develop players and coaches who supervise games.